ppcdhruv/Business-Portfolio-Website/DESIGN_BRIEF.md

 Construct the main landing page by assembling the following sections in this precise order:

 1.  **Hero:** Rotating headlines to capture visitor pain points, a central visualization of the 'before vs. after' transformation, and clear calls-to-action.
-2.  **Page Wedge:** A transitional section bridging the hero's hook with a clear definition of the core problem: the "performance stack".
-3.  **Problem & Solution:** A detailed breakdown of the three pillars of performance (Experience, Targeting, Data) followed by a comparison of a static website versus a conversion funnel.
+2.  **Problem & Solution:** A detailed breakdown of the three pillars of performance (Experience, Targeting, Data) followed by a comparison of a static website versus a conversion funnel.
-4.  **Case Studies:** An interactive, filterable gallery showcasing real-world results and client success stories.
+3.  **Case Studies:** An interactive, filterable gallery showcasing real-world results and client success stories.
-5.  **Service Modules:** A horizontal carousel detailing the core capabilities: Traffic, Leads, Nurture, and AI.
+4.  **Service Modules:** A horizontal carousel detailing the core capabilities: Traffic, Leads, Nurture, and AI.
-6.  **About:** An introduction to the founder, Dhruv, highlighting his experience and founder-to-founder approach.
+5.  **About:** An introduction to the founder, Dhruv, highlighting his experience and founder-to-founder approach.
-7.  **Fit Check:** A two-column layout clearly defining the ideal client profile ("Good Fit") and who the service is not for ("Bad Fit") to pre-qualify leads.
+6.  **Fit Check:** A two-column layout clearly defining the ideal client profile ("Good Fit") and who the service is not for ("Bad Fit") to pre-qualify leads.
-8.  **Investment:** A three-column pricing section outlining the different engagement packages and their deliverables.
+7.  **Investment:** A three-column pricing section outlining the different engagement packages and their deliverables.
-9.  **Final CTA:** A prominent final section with a lead capture form and a reiteration of the founder promise.
+8.  **Final CTA:** A prominent final section with a lead capture form and a reiteration of the founder promise.

 ---